Gerda92/adversarial_transfer_factors/README.md

 The experiments on the three datasets were performed and the respective code was prepared by Cristina Gonzalez-Gonzalo, Gerda Bortsova, and Suzanne C. Wetstein, respectively.

-All models used in experiments in the manuscript can be downloaded here (the link will be available soon).
+All models used in experiments in the manuscript can be downloaded [here](http://doi.org/10.5281/zenodo.4792375).